Ambroisie/blog/content/posts/2022-11-02-multiple-dispatch-in-c++/index.md

 ## The Expression Problem

-One issue we have not been able to move past in these exemples is the [Expression Problem][expression-problem].
+One issue we have not been able to move past in these examples is the [Expression Problem][expression-problem].
 In two words, this means that we can't add a new data type (e.g: `SpaceStation`), or a new operation (e.g: `land_on`) to our current code without re-compiling it.